House of Anubis: Season 1

 Anubis House is a residence at an English boarding school, built in the 1890s as part of an estate by Egyptologist Robert Frobisher-Smythe.
 The house is now the boarding house for nine secondary school students under the watch of the boarding school's strict caretaker, Victor Rodenmaar Jr and house-mother Trudy.
 A popular girl called Joy Mercer is withdrawn from the school without warning, along with all evidence of her existence.
 Joy's best friend, Patricia Williamson is saddened by Joy's disappearance.
-On the same day, a new girl from America named Nina Martin joins the school under a scholarship and replaces Joy as Patricia’s new roommate.
-Patricia is sure it is no coincidence and accuses Nina of being part of Joy’s disappearance.
+On the same day, a new girl from America named Nina Martin joins the school under a scholarship and replaces Joy as Patricia's new roommate.
+Patricia is sure it is no coincidence and accuses Nina of being part of Joy's disappearance.

-Nina meets a woman after moving in, who gifts her with a locket shaped like the Eye of Horus.
+Nina meets an elderly woman after moving in who gives her a locket shaped like the Eye of Horus.
 The woman identifies herself as Sarah Frobisher-Smythe, the daughter of Robert.
-However, when Nina walks Sarah back to the retirement home she lives in the Head Carer calls her Emily.
-Afterwards, Nina's locket proves to function as a key to open a secret panel in the attic, in which she finds a collection of antique phonograph cylinders and a portrait of Sarah as a girl.
+However, when Nina walks Sarah back to her retirement home the Head Carer calls her Emily.
+Afterwards, Nina's locket proves to function as a key to open a secret panel in the attic, in which she finds a collection of antique phonograph cylinders and a portrait of Sarah as a girl matching a portrait in the locket.
 The cylinders are diary recordings made by Sarah during and after her parents' trip to Egypt to uncover Tutankhamun's tomb in 1922.
 Alongside Egyptian hieroglyphs on the back of the portrait, the recordings offer clues to the location of a number of Egyptian relics.
-Nina becomes friends with nerdy Fabian Rutter and tells him about everything.
-After popular Amber Millington falls out with her friend Mara Jaffray over Amber’s boyfriend Mick Campbell, Amber swaps dorms with Patricia so Amber can be roommates with Nina.
+Nina befriends a fellow boarder, Fabian Rutter, and they find several relics.
+After popular Amber Millington falls out with her friend Mara Jaffray over Amber's boyfriend Mick Campbell, Amber swaps dorms with Patricia so Amber can be roommates with Nina.
 Nina, Fabian and Amber form a secret group, 'Sibuna' (Anubis backwards), and later initiate prankster Alfie Lewis and Patricia, who is eager to learn how the relics are connected to Joy's disappearance.
+Patricia continues her effort to explain Joy's disappearance and enlists the help of Rufus Zeno, an enemy of Victor.